billychia/twitter-app/README.md

 twitter-app
 ===========

-A sample app built using twitter's API
+A sample app built using node.js and [twitter npm module](https://www.npmjs.org/package/twitter)

-Twitter API Key is stored in config.js
+Twitter API Keys are stored in config.js

 See config.js.sample